SD1920/KrishAI/README.md

 ## Acknowledgments

-- Our project guide for not killing us during deadlines
 - KIIT University for the resources (and WiFi)
 - Odisha Agriculture Department for the data
-- Stack Overflow for fixing our bugs at 2 AM
+- Stack Overflow & ChatGPT, Claude for fixing our bugs at 2 AM
 - Coffee, lots of coffee

 ## Contact